+7 (707) 051 22 20

 No hidden fees.
 If a child misses a session due to illness, we reschedule it for another day within the subscription period.

-Why groups are cheaper than individual sessions
+Why group sessions are cheaper than individual ones

 Selection criteria: group size, age, experience

-Signs that the format works:
+Signs that the format "works":

 • The speech therapist provides positive feedback during consultations.

 Assessment is a mandatory step.
 During it, we not only check which sounds are impaired but also evaluate behavior: whether the child can sit in a circle, wait their turn, and stay focused.
-If not, we recommend individual sessions for 2-3 months to develop voluntary attention.
-This is honest towards parents and the child.
+If not, we recommend individual sessions for 2–3 months to develop voluntary attention.
+This is honest toward both parents and the child.
 We don't want you to pay for a group that won't be beneficial.

 The cost of a group speech therapy session starts from 4000 tenge for 45 minutes.
 The price depends on the format (subgroup or full group) and the number of sessions in the package — a 10% discount applies when purchasing 8 sessions.

 You can sign up by phone or via WhatsApp — we work daily from 9:00 AM to 7:00 PM.
-First, we conduct a free diagnostic session (15–20 minutes) to determine the suitable group and workload level for your child.
+First, we conduct a free diagnostic session (15–20 minutes) to determine the appropriate group and workload level for your child.

 Parent and client reviews